tembo-io/website/landing/src/content/docs/cloud/logs.md

 ---
-sidebar_position: 3
-tags:
-  - api
-  - logs
+title: Managing Logs
 ---

-# Managing Logs

 Need help getting logs from your Tembo Instances?
 This guide can help.

 ## Loki